 I’ve installed the Apps on the phone and tablet and it’s working perfectly on both.
 Both devices have good batteries and I’ve checked their ability to navigate offline using only GPS and they’re both well capable.

 So how to mount them to the bike?

-The bike has M5 threaded holes built into the handlebar clamps, and I have a set of RMS rally roadbook clamps.
+The bike already has M5 threaded holes built into the handlebar clamps, and I have a set of RMS rally roadbook clamps from F2R.
 Combined them should make a sturdy platform to hold my nav equipment, and maybe some USB power sockets too.

 First things first, I made a cardboard template and cut it to size to see how it might fit.
 I was reasonably happy with the size and shape so marked the template shape onto some plate aluminium and cut it to size.

 I wasn’t happy to leave it flat as it would make the screen difficult to see while sitting, so I measured the width of the tablet and bent the plate at a place I though appropriate. hopefully there’s enough space above the bend for the tablet, and below for the power sockets..

 Four M5 bolts secure the plate into the handlebar clamps and four M4 bolts hold the plate to the RMS’s 12mm crossbar mounts.

 The two 30mm holes in the plate house dual USB sockets, and a switch to remotely enable or disable power to them.
 Because nobody wants a flat battery in the morning.